OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 1. Assess whether a suitable and reasonable threat model exists, and the anti-reversing controls fit the threat model;
 2. Assess the effectiveness of the defenses in countering using hybrid static/dynamic analysis.

+We classify reverse engineering defenses into two categories: Tampering defenses and obfuscation.
+Both types of defenses are used in tandem to achieve resiliency.

+(...TODO...)

 #### Assessing the Threat Model and Software Protection Architecture

 (...
 TODO ...)

-### Software Protections Model and Taxonomy

-We classify reverse engineering defenses into two categories: Tampering defenses and obfuscation.
-Both types of defenses are used in tandem to achieve resiliency.
-The following section contains an overview of the taxonomy used in the guide.

 #### Testing Tampering Defenses